Kazimierz Braun: Education

 Braun was born in Mokrsko Dolne.
-He earned a master's degree in Polish literature from Poznań University in 1958 and a master's in directing from the Aleksander Zelwerowicz National Academy of Dramatic Art in Warsaw in 1962.
-He earned a Ph.D. in letters from Poznań University in 1971, a habilitation in theatre from Wrocław University, and a habilitation in directing from the Warsaw School of Drama in 1988.
+He earned a master's degree in Polish literature from Adam Mickiewicz University in Poznań in 1958 and a master's degree in directing from the Aleksander Zelwerowicz National Academy of Dramatic Art in Warsaw in 1962.
+He earned a Ph.D. from Adam Mickiewicz University in 1971.
+He completed a habilitation in theatre studies at the University of Wrocław in 1975 and a habilitation in directing at the Warsaw theatre academy in 1988.

 Career

 Braun became a tenured professor at the University at Buffalo in 1989.
+In 1992, he received the title of Professor of Humanities from the President of Poland, based on a 1984 resolution of the University of Wrocław that had been delayed during the Communist period.

 He made his debut as a professional theatre director in 1961, and as a professional television director in 1962.
 He has directed works at the Polish Theatre in Warsaw, Teatr Wybrzeże in Gdańsk, the Juliusz Słowacki Theatre in Kraków, and Teatr Solskiego in Tarnów, as well as in Canada, Germany, Ireland, and the United States.
-He was the artistic director of Teatr Osterwy in Lublin from 1967 to 1971, and general and artistic director there from 1971 to 1974.
-He was general and artistic director of the Contemporary Theatre in Wrocław from 1975 to 1984, but was fired by the Communist authorities because of his oppositional activities.
+He was artistic director of Teatr im.
+Juliusza Osterwy, Lublin from 1967 to 1971, and general and artistic director there from 1971 to 1974.
+From 1975 to 1984, he was general and artistic director of Teatr Współczesny, Wrocław.
+He was removed from the Wrocław position in 1984 during the Communist period; Encyklopedia Teatru Polskiego identifies his 1983 adaptation of Albert Camus's The Plague as the immediate cause of the authorities' decision.

-Since 1985, Braun has lived and worked in the United States.
-He has directed at the Guthrie Theatre in Minneapolis, the Odyssey Theatre in Los Angeles, the Chicago Actors Ensemble, and Kavinoky Theatre in Buffalo.
-His best-known directorial works include plays by Cyprian Norwid (13 shows), Tadeusz Różewicz (19 shows), William Shakespeare (12 shows in Polish and English), and Adam Mickiewicz (two shows).
+Since 1985, Braun has lived and worked in the United States, where he has directed productions at professional theatres including the Guthrie Theatre in Minneapolis and the Odyssey Theatre in Los Angeles, while also teaching and directing at several universities.
+His best-known directorial works include plays by Cyprian Norwid (15 theatre and television productions), Tadeusz Różewicz (19 shows), William Shakespeare (12 shows in Polish and English), and Adam Mickiewicz (two shows).
 He has taught at the University of Wrocław, New York University, Swarthmore College, the University of California, Santa Cruz, and the University at Buffalo.

 Braun has translated works from English, French, and Italian into Polish, and from Polish, French, and Russian into English.

 Personal life

 Braun's father, Juliusz Braun, was a lawyer, professor of ecology, Catholic activist, and political prisoner under Joseph Stalin.
 His mother was Elżbieta Korwin-Szymanowska.
 They both died in 1990.

 Braun is married to Zofia Reklewska-Braun, a writer and theatre historian.
-They have three children (Dr. Monika Braun, a writer and academic; Grzegorz Braun, a politician; and Dr. Justyna Braun, an academic) and five granddaughters (Anna, Joanna, Aniela, Zofia, and Elżbieta).
+They have three children (Dr. Monika Braun, a writer and academic; Grzegorz Braun, a politician; and Dr. Justyna Braun, an academic) and eight grandchildren (Anna, Joanna, Aniela, Zofia, Elżbieta, Aleksander, Helena, and Jerzy).